jswny/devbox/Readme.md

 The image is automatically built to [Docker Hub here](https://hub.docker.com/r/jswny/devbox) from each commit on the master branch.
 Thus, the only tag on the image is `latest`.
 So, when you pull the image, you will pull the image which was built from the latest commit to master.

 ## Usage
+Since Devbox is built on Docker, you might want to read the [Docker documentation](https://docs.docker.com/) in order to learn all about using it, specifically the [getting started section about containers](https://docs.docker.com/get-started/part2/).
+However, this document should provide enough direction to use the container for basic use.

 ### Docker Image
 The Docker image is available from the [Docker Hub](https://hub.docker.com/r/jswny/devbox).
 A new image is pushed to the `jswny/devbox:latest` tag each time a new commit is pushed to the `master` branch of the [GitHub repository](https://github.com/jswny/devbox).

 The image is based on [Ubuntu `18.04`](https://hub.docker.com/_/ubuntu).

 ### Getting the Image
-To run the image, you can either clone this repository and build the image from source (which will take about 10-15 minutes), or, you can pull it and run it from Docker Hub.
+To obtain the image actual image so that you can run it, you can either clone this repository and build the image from source (which will take about 10-15 minutes as the image is quite large), or, you can pull it and run it from Docker Hub.
 See below for instructions for each option.

 #### Building from Source
 To build the image from source, first clone this repository, then build it using Docker.